Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Table Methods.md

 Concatenates each element values from a given table array; strings and numbers are only allowed to concatenate tho.

 - `tbl` - The given table array to concatenate each element values.
-- `sep` - An optional parameter, The seperation between each element values; Default value: `''`.
+- `sep` - An optional parameter, The separation between each element values; Default value: `''`.
 - `start` - An optional parameter, The starting index position of the table array to start concatenating; Default value: `1`.
 - `end` - An optional parameter, The ending index position of the table array to end concatenating.